 Return to School

-As the Southfield Public School District plans for the start of the 2020-21 academic year, we are committed to keeping our families, staff, students, and community members informed.
-While there are still many uncertainties regarding what the upcoming school year will look like, we are hard at work to ensure our students continue to have access to a high-quality educational experience.
+Southfield Public School District is committed to keeping our families, staff, students, and community members informed.
+We are hard at work to ensure our students continue to have access to a high-quality educational experience.

 This web page serves as a hub for updates.
 Here, you will find information on potential school schedule changes, meal service procedures, and how we plan to provide students with access to technology.
-It also includes information on athletics and activities, along with answers to frequently asked questions.
+It also includes information on athletics and activities.

 The situation surrounding COVID-19 is evolving with time.
 We will regularly update this page as our plans continue to take shape.
 We encourage you to keep checking back for the latest information.